-- the blockbuster cervical cancer vaccine, Gardasil®
+- The blockbuster cervical cancer vaccine, Gardasil®.

-- the Positive Parent Program (Triple P), which over 60,000 practitioners worldwide have been trained to deliver
+- The Positive Parent Program (Triple P), which over 60,000 practitioners worldwide have been trained to deliver.

-- the discovery of the IP behind the AU$1B Novartis acquisition of Spinifex Pharmaceuticals - one of Australia’s largest biotechnology company acquisitions.
+- The discovery of the IP behind the AU$1B Novartis acquisition of Spinifex Pharmaceuticals - one of Australia’s largest biotechnology company acquisitions.

-Chief Executive Dr Dean Moss says patents are important to UniQuest’s business strategy: ‘Patents define the ownership of inventions.
+Chief Executive Dr Dean Moss says patents are important to UniQuest’s business strategy, ‘Patents define the ownership of inventions.
 This provides a powerful incentive to raise capital and ensure that technologies are developed and reach the population, bringing true economic and health benefits.'

 'We have more than 87 granted US patents and have spun out more than 70 start-up companies.
 Together with these companies, we have raised more than $600 million of investment.
 Technologies licensed by us, including UQ’s cervical cancer vaccine and MRI image technology, have raised more than $US15.5 billion in gross product sales.'

 Managing an IP portfolio requires expertise in a variety of disciplines.
 Protection is not limited to patents.
-UniQuest also has staff experienced in copyright, trademarks and contract negotiations.
+UniQuest also has staff experienced in copyright, trade marks and contract negotiations.
 They decide the best form of IP protection to harness the competitive strengths of the research.